blfawcett/CitizenOneTest/docs/source/index.rst

 CitizenOne is an e-services platform designed to help government manage the delivery of services in the digital channel.
 Built on a foundation of distributed trust, CitizenOne helps government manage citizen identification, privacy, trust, consent, the movement of data and government policy.

-Guides
+Documentation Menu
 ######
 ######

 .. toctree::
-   :caption: The CitizenOne Platform
+   :caption: The CitizenOne SaaS
    :maxdepth: 2

    Tenants